vigneshavm/Interview-questions/Prompt Commands.md

 6. Negotiation and compromise strategies
 7. Documentation and tracking systems

-Present as a project management best practices guide.
+Present as a I'm explaining to interview panal.
 ```

 ## DevOps & Infrastructure Prompts